Skip to content

 Il consorzio CON.TR.AR. nasce nel 1985 dall’aggregazione di alcuni padroncini artigiani che sentiron...

-On April 3, 2026, the Italian consortium CON.TR.AR. appeared on the LockBit 5 ransomware group's leak site after its internal files were exfiltrated during a ransomware attack.
+On April 3, 2026, the Italian consortium CON.TR.AR. appeared on the LockBit 5 ransomware group's leak site after its internal files were allegedly exfiltrated during a ransomware attack.

 Public reporting indicates that CON.TR.AR., a consortium formed in 1985 by small artisan transport operators in Italy, had data stolen in the incident.
 The leaked material consists of internal files taken during the ransomware deployment.
-The number of people whose personal information was exposed remains unknown.
+The number of people whose personal information may have been exposed remains unknown.
 The LockBit 5 operators posted details of the breach on their dark-web leak site, a standard step in their extortion process when victims do not pay the demanded ransom.
 Available reporting describes the consortium's work in coordinating freight and logistics services across northern Italy, meaning the stolen files could contain business records, contracts, employee details, and customer information.

 Why This Matters for You and Your Family